-Everyone is welcome to attend.
-Regular items include public question time, a slot for submitting and considering petitions, and Local Services updates.
+Everyone is welcome to attend the meetings and regular items include public question time, submitting and considering petitions and Local Services updates.

 Ashington/Blyth Local Area Council